Here is a question I’ve seen posed many times and in many ways when it comes to abortion (or marriage, for that matter):

 The fight for “sexual liberty”

-Adults who fight against restrictions on their orgasms and sexual activity
+Adults who fight against restrictions on male orgasms

 The unborn and children, who are weak, vulnerable, helpless, and needy, serve the same role as the military, with their strong men, equipment, machinery, training, leadership, and ability to choose whether or not to take that risk.